Picking just one Scrivener alternative is tricky.

 Final Draft Pros

 #2.
-Final Draft makes group projects fun.
+Final Draft makes group book projects fun.
 You can invite your colleagues or writing partners to work together on a script.
-And both of you can edit the document at the same time.
+And both of you can edit the book at the same time.

 #5.
 You can export your manuscript as .fdx, RTF, PDF, HTML, and .sex files.
 However, it’s not as good as Scrivener because there’s no support for common file formats like Word, ePub, and plain text.

 #6.
 Final Draft is at par (if not better) with Scrivener reviews in terms of device compatibility.
 It works great on Mac, Windows, and iOS devices.
 However, like Scrivener, there’s no Android support available at the moment.